kahasim/ddpm-histo-gen/README.md

 We then ablate the models through two algorithmic metrics of:

 - SSIM (Structural Similarity) Index
-- Maximum Likelihood (in practice minimizing the log likelihood between any two images)
+- Maximum Likelihood (in practice minimizing the log likelihood)

 to test for the parameters `schedule` ($\beta$ noise schedule to use) and `attention` (whether or not to use an attention mechanism)